cronica-it/preview/website/events/1994-rose/index.md

 There were more than 700 subscribed participants in the conference and more than 1500 visitors during the events.
 This number is very big for a Romanian conference especially on Open Systems, a subject which is not very familiar in Romania.

-GURU had some local technical support for organizing ROSE'94.
+GURU had some local technical support for organizing ROSE '94.
 All the organizers used pagers from a sponsor paging company and simultaneous translation was provided by another sponsor.

 Initially the conference was planned and announced for two days (3-4th November) but due to the large number of good submitted papers the Program Committee proposed to add a third day for the conference (3-5th November).